 During our regular Sunday meetings, we focus on honest engagement with the Bible and encourage our youth to ask tough questions about their faith and God.
 We believe that questions are normal and an important part of owning their faith.

 We place a high value on prayer, listening to God and to one another.
-Our teachings focus on sharing real life stories of faith rather than 'preaching at' our youth.

 We live in one of the richest places in the world, and we encourage our youth to engage with people who are different from them.
 With our Community Partners, we facilitate regular service opportunities in the community.
 Our favorite event is “Urban Plunge” at the end of the school year, where our youth volunteer for 2 days in local urban centers such as San Jose, Oakland, San Francisco, and East Palo Alto.